The Definitive 2026 Guide to the Tobique Gambling License Framework

 - Annual social contribution: EUR 1,225.

-The social contribution is a fixed obligation with no variable component tied to revenue.
-Combined with the 0% GGR tax, the total annual carry cost remains predictable regardless of the operator’s revenue performance.
+Total annual renewal cost: EUR 19,875.
+The social contribution carries no variable component tied to revenue.
+Combined with the 0% GGR tax, the total annual carrying cost remains predictable regardless of the operator’s revenue performance.

-Total cost summary (Year 1): EUR 36,000 (government) + EUR 7,000 (DLAG) + professional service fees = EUR 43,000 to EUR 60,000 depending on structuring and advisory scope.
+Year 1 total cost summary: EUR 36,000 (government) + EUR 7,000 (DLAG) + professional service fees = EUR 43,000 to EUR 60,000.

-This two-entity structure is the standard operational architecture applied by most professional operators at this tier of the market.
-The TGC is aware of and accepts this structure, provided that UBO disclosure is complete, corporate documentation is properly notarized, and the operational relationship between the two entities is clearly documented.
+The TGC accepts this structure provided that UBO disclosure is complete, corporate documentation is properly notarized, and the operational relationship between the two entities is documented.
+LegalBison’s offshore company formation service covers both entities as part of a coordinated licensing engagement.

-Mandatory MLRO & Financial Controls
+Mandatory MLRO and Financial Controls

-Financial controls required under the Tobique framework include:
+Financial controls required under the framework:

 - Player fund segregation: Operator funds and player funds must be held in separate accounts.
 Co-mingling is prohibited;